headlamp-k8s/headlamp/docs/development/_index.md

 ## Build the app

-You can build the app for Linux, Windows or Mac.
+You can build the app for Linux, Windows, or Mac.

 Do so on the platform you are building for.
 That is build the mac app on a Mac, and the linux app on a linux box.

-First we need to
+First, we need to

 ```bash
 make backend frontend